 Devereaux also believes that being a team player can result in a kid developing higher levels of confidence.
 “One of the best ways to boost your child’s self-esteem without becoming boastful is to teach him how to be a team player in any situation,” she claims.

-It's important for parents who want confident children to know that behavior must be addressed.
+It’s important for parents who want confident children to know that behaviour must be addressed.
 What does this mean?
-Basically, this means to treat behavior and your child as two separate things.
+Basically, this means to treat behaviour and your child as two separate things.

-If your kid makes a mistake when trying to accomplish something, let them know that their behavior was at fault and not themselves as a person.
+If your kid makes a mistake when trying to accomplish something, let them know that their behaviour was at fault and not themselves as a person.

-In Smith's words, “When you speak to the behavior, you’re telling them ‘I know that’s not who you really are and there’s a greater person within you.”
+In Smith’s words, “When you speak to the behaviour, you’re telling them ‘I know that’s not who you really are and there’s a greater person within you.”